MosesSupposes/Sprint-Challenge--Advanced-CSS/README.md

 2. Describe what it means to be mobile first vs desktop first.

+    Mobile-first design has an emphasis on designing for smaller screen sizes initially, and then adding media queries to account for desktop sizes as needed.
+Desktop-first design flips this paradigm around.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

 4. How would you describe preprocessing to someone new to CSS?